 BCH is fully committed to providing the finest breast cancer program in Colorado.
-Boulder Community Hospital is the only breast center north of Denver that is fully accredited by the National Accreditation Program for Breast Centers (NAPBC), a program administered by the American College of Surgeons.
+Boulder Community Health is the only breast center north of Denver that is fully accredited by the National Accreditation Program for Breast Centers (NAPBC), a program administered by the American College of Surgeons.
 A center that achieves NAPBC accreditation offers its patients every significant advantage in their battle against breast disease.

 The hallmarks of the BCH approach are:

 Have general questions about breast cancer?
 Want information about our breast center services?
 Click below to contact our Breast Health Navigator.

 Nationally Recognized Diagnostic Resources

 Foothills Hospital has been designated a “Breast Imaging Center of Excellence” by the American College of Radiology (a national organization dedicated to advancing the science of radiology and improving patient care).
 To receive this important recognition, our Imaging Department demonstrated superior practice standards in: